ynput/ayon-documentation/website/docs/addon_photoshop_artist.md

 ![Loader](assets/photoshop_loader.png) <!-- picture needs to be changed -->

-The supported families for Photoshop are:
+The supported product types for Photoshop are:

 - `image`